ace-wg/pubsub-profile/draft-ietf-ace-pubsub-profile.md

       - Admin (0): This operation is reserved for scope entries that express permissions for Administrators of pub/sub groups.

-      - AppGroup (1): This operation is signaled as wished/authorized when "Toid" specifies the name of an application group (topic)+, while it is signaled as not wished/authorized when Toid specifies the name of a security group.
+      - AppGroup (1): This operation is signaled as wished/authorized when "Toid" specifies the name of an application group (topic), while it is signaled as not wished/authorized when Toid specifies the name of a security group.

       - Publish (2): This operation concerns the publication of data to the topic in question, performed by means of a PUT request sent by a Publisher Client to the corresponding topic-data resource at the Broker.